Asus ZenFone 6: Release

-The release of the ZenFone 6 was followed that of by Asus' ROG Phone II, which was announced in July 2019 and released in September 2019.
+The release of the ZenFone 6 was followed by Asus' ROG Phone II, which was announced in July 2019 and released in September 2019.
 The ZenFone supports Google's Android 9 Pie and Android 10, both with ZenUI 6, Asus's customised Android front end.
 In November 2019, Asus released an Android 10 update for the ZenFone 6, two months after Google's release of the update to Android.

-In late August 2019, Asus began recruiting ZenFone 6 users for a beta program for Android 11, which was released to the public in December 2020.
-The flip-camera design that was introduced in the ZenFone 6 was also used in the ZenFone 7 series and the ZenFone 8 Flip.
+In late August 2019, Asus started recruiting ZenFone 6 users for an Android 11 beta program, which was subsequently released to the public in December 2020.
+The flip-camera design that was introduced in the ZenFone 6 was also employed in its successors, the 2020 ZenFone 7 series and the 2021 ZenFone 8 Flip.